English | Slovenščina

 Main aims for broadband development

 The Government of the Republic of Slovenia adopted (March 2016) a strategic paper on the development of the information society: the Development Strategy for the Information Society until 2020 – Digital Slovenia 2020.
 This framework strategy lays down Slovenia’s key strategic development goals in this area and combines the Next-Generation Broadband Network Development Plan to 2020 and the Cyber Security Strategy together into a unified strategic framework.
 The Slovenian Next-Generation Broadband Network Development Plan to 2020 (Načrt razvoja širokopasovnih omrežij naslednje generacije do leta 2020) was issued in 2015 and updated in March 2016.
 According to the plan, Slovenia aims at providing 96% of households with speeds of at least 100 Mbps by 2020, and the remaining 4% with at least 30 Mbps.
 The take-up target is not mentioned.
 The plan follows the EU 2020 strategy and sets strategic objectives in the field of broadband infrastructure as well as the strategic basis for the use of funds from the European Regional Development Fund and the European Agricultural Fund for Rural Development.
-In late 2016, the Slovenian government tested and received positive response on commercial interest in the low population density areas and set the goal of providing 100 Mbps for 100% of households by 2020 in areas where broadband infrastructure is to be established through public funds.
+The Slovenian government tested and received positive response on commercial interest in the low population density areas and set the goal of providing 100 Mbps for 100% of households by 2020 in areas where broadband infrastructure is to be established through public funds.
 To achieve the targets, public and private funds will be committed via public tenders.
 In March 2018, the Ministry of Public Administration published an Appendix to the Next-Generation Broadband Network Development Plan to 2020.

 Main measures for broadband development